HoffmannJoerg/Cinderella/README.md

 ### Quantifeication of peripheral blood contamination in bone marrow samples
 The package Cinderella uses specific information of *.lmd files that can be read in with the ReadAll_LMD_files function.
 In general, raw data of the H1 Panel is expected.
 The data is compensated within this package using information stored in the *.lmd files and then normalized.
 The populations are then defined by the ALPODS XAI [2].
-Prediction of peripheral blood contamination in bone marrow samples is performed as described in [1].
+Prediction of peripheral blood contamination in bone marrow samples is performed as described in [1] with data accessible in [3]

 ```R
 library(Cinderella)